chriskrycho/v5.chriskrycho.com/site/journal/2024/Writing Productivity.md

 qualifiers:
     audience: >
-        People, especially engineers, who might be unpersuaded about the value of investing in improving their personal productivity and velocity on things like writing and
+        People, especially engineers, who might be unpersuaded about the value of investing in improving their personal productivity and velocity on things like writing.

 tags:
     - writing